Read Policies

 )

-2. Joining a dimension table of user information with another data source
+1. When joining a dimension table of user information with another data source, the Full Read policy ensures that all relevant records are considered.

 @batch.feature_set(